The Evolution of Assistive Technology for the Deaf and HoH

 Interested in learning about assistive technology for the deaf and hard of hearing, and the impact it has made over the years?

-The numbers don’t lie: more than 1.5 billion people live with hearing loss; 430 million have disabling hearing loss.
+The numbers don’t lie: more than 1.5 billion people live with hearing loss; 430 million have disabling hearing loss, according to the World Health Organization (WHO).
 That is roughly 20% of the global population who are hard of hearing or deaf.
-That's a lot.
+By 2050, an estimated increase of 2.5 billion people with hearing loss is anticipated, with over 700 million needing support services.

 Yet, for the deaf and hard of hearing community, integrating with the hearing population remains challenging, particularly when assistive hearing technology fails to keep up with the rapidly evolving world.
-For example, placing a voice call often requires human-operated relay services or text messaging to communicate successfully with others over the phone.
-It’s 2023, people!
+For example, placing a voice call often requires human-operated relay services or text messaging to communicate with others over the phone.

 But let’s talk about the real elephant in the room: integration.

 Integrating the hearing and non-hearing communities is crucial for creating a more inclusive society.
-And one thing is sure; assistive hearing technology is key in connecting both worlds, enhancing communication and promoting a sense of community.
+One thing is certain: assistive hearing technology is key to connecting both worlds, enhancing communication, and promoting a sense of community.

 From developing new ways to engage with content and advancing assistive listening and communication devices, assistive hearing technology can help make workplaces, schools, and public spaces more inclusive for everyone.